irinagain/irinagain.github.io/index.md

 ### NEWS:

+* **May 2021:** A new manuscript with John Schwenck and Naresh Punjabi describing [R package bp](https://github.com/johnschwenck/bp)) for analyses of blood pressure data, including data from Ambulatory Blood Pressure Monitors (ABPM), is available on [medRxiv](https://www.medrxiv.org/content/10.1101/2022.05.12.22274995v1)

+* **May 2021:** Irina was invited to write an article for ASA Biopharmaceutical report issue on "Digital Health", access the issue [here](https://higherlogicdownload.s3.amazonaws.com/AMSTAT/fa4dd52c-8429-41d0-abdf-0011047bfa19/UploadedImages/BIOP%20Report/BioPharm_spring2022_FINAL.pdf) to read on *Digital biomarkers of glucose control - reproducibility challenges and opportunities.*

 * **April 2021:** Our paper with Dongbang Yuan on *Double-matched matrix decomposition for multi-view data* has been accepted to [Journal of Computational and Graphical Statistics](https://doi.org/10.1080/10618600.2022.2067860)

 * **April 2021:** Our paper with Nisha R. Aurora, Pratik Patel and Naresh Punjabi on *Glucose profiles in obstructive sleep apnea and type 2 diabetes mellitus* has been accepted to [Sleep Medicine](https://doi.org/10.1016/j.sleep.2022.04.007)